alphagov/govuk-import-export-prototype/guide/declare-exporting-goods-from-eu/make-export-declaration.markdown

 $C
 **NES helpline**
 Telephone: 029 2032 6371
-Monday to Friday, 8am to 5pm
+Monday to Friday, 9am to 3:30pm
 [Find out about call charges](/call-charges)
 $C

+^If you need help when the NES helpline is closed, call 0300 200 3700.

 If you need to use a fallback route, you must provide all of the following: